XhausticCodes/UsabilityHub-Homepage-HTML-CSS-Clone-Project-1/README.md

 Updated a small transfrom effect at examples-card div, when hovering the card pops up.
 (Wasn't a Big Update tho)

+9-10-24:
+Added a new Toggle button for Dark/Light theme - used little bit of js (i got no clue, gonna complete js very soon), But the code worked anyway.
+Slight changes on examples-card hover property.
+This Code need to be modified, some of the button are not aligned and the color texture is sh*t in dark theme.

 Please Contribute and add functionalities to it.